 Health care and health innovation

 Health is highly prioritised for Småland Blekinge Halland South Sweden.
 Our regions are responsible for providing high qualitative health care to its citizens.
 Our universities have competence and research regarding health, life science and wellbeing.
 Linnaeus university is one of the members of the European University for wellbeing – EUniWell.
-Our innovation environments lead development in areas such as health innovation topics such as data driven health, co-designing welfare, and eHealth.
+Our innovation environments lead development in areas such as health innovation topics within data driven health, co-designing welfare, and eHealth.

 Our regions – providing care closer to its citizens

 Our regions are responsible for providing health care to its 1,3 million citizens.
 We use our common health platform to gather our resources and competences and jointly participate in European activities.
-The main aim is to learn together with other European regions and organisation on how we can develop care closer to our citizens.
+The main aim is to learn together with other European regions and organisations on how we can develop care closer to our citizens.
 Challenges such as ageing population, need for digitalisation and lack of resources is something we share with other European regions.
 To tackle this in our regions, we have many interesting development projects such as digital records and portals, integrated care models and patient empowerment.
-Our believe is that we can best develop this in co-learning processes together with other.
+Our belief is that we can best develop this in co-learning processes together with others.
 We welcome all requests for co-learning, from exchange of best practice to cooperation projects.

 Innovation for data driven and digital health

 Our universities have excellence in areas such as digital health and data driven care.
 In cooperation with health care and entrepreneurs, our innovation environments develop solutions for the future.
+All three actors below are part of Health Data Sweden (HDS) which has been selected as one of the four Swedish European Digital Innovation Hubs (EDIH), of which HDS is the only one with a specific focus on health.

 - Leap for Life is an innovation centre for information driven care – a place for the pioneers of healthcare.
 Leap for Life gather partners to collaborate, drive innovation and act as the driving force for change within healthcare – regionally, nationally, and internationally.